tlee75/personal-site/README.md

 ### Cloudflare

-Create/login to your cloudflare.com account and ensure the domain you want to use for this is activated.
+Create/login to your [Cloudflare dashboard](https://dash.cloudflare.com/) and ensure the domain you want to use for this is activated.

-The next goal is to install the cloudflared tunnel software on the OCI instance, so we can get access to our compute from a Github Runner and from the public internet without the need to open any ports on the firewall.
+The next goal is to configure the Cloudflare Tunnel so we can get access to our compute from a Github Runner and from the public internet without the need to open any ports on the firewall.

-Go to the Zero-Trust dashboard and create a Cloudflare tunnel which will run on your OCI instance and create an ingress rule (aka Public Hostname from UI) which will proxy your HTTP and SSH traffic received by the tunnel to the correct ports on your instance.
+Go to the [Cloudflare Zero-Trust Dashboard](https://one.dash.cloudflare.com/) and create a Cloudflare tunnel which will run on your OCI instance and create an ingress rule (aka Public Hostname from UI) which will proxy your HTTP and SSH traffic received by the tunnel to the correct ports on your instance.
 For SSH, use a subdomain like `ssh-ocinode1` for the host and set the service as SSH type at localhost, port 22.
 The HTTP rule can use your root domain and the www record, pointed at localhost:8000.

 Create a Service Auth token that will be used by the Github runner as well as when you SSH from your workstation, give it a name which represents the application it will be used by, such as "Personal Site" or something to that effect.